niieani/promock/README.md

 ## API Reference

-- `isMockified(value: T): boolean`: Checks if the given export is mockified.

 - `override(value: T, impl: T): void`: Completely overrides the mockified export with a new implementation.

 - `partialOverride(value: T, impl: Partial<T>): void`: Partially overrides the mockified export, only replacing specified properties or methods.

 - `restore(value: T): void`: Restores the mockified export to its original state.

+- `isMockified(value: T): boolean`: Checks if the given export is mockified.

-- `getActual(value: T): T`: Restores the mockified export to its original state.
+- `getActual(value: T): T`: Returns the original version of the export.

 - `mockify(value: T): T`: Converts an object or function into a mockified version.
 Used internally by the SWC plugin.